STBoyden/market-api-2.0-old/README.md

 This rewrite makes use of Docker and `docker-compose` to create an easily deployable database and API (done with `sqlx`).

 ## Changes from the previous version
-- Rocket-rs has been replaced by Actix Web
 - The API now instead communicates with a database rather than reading and writing to a JSON file in a data directory.

 ## How to run/deploy